max-andr/max-andr.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false # crops the image to make it circulare
   address: Enjoying the gorgeous 🇨🇭 peaks!
 This one is <a href="https://en.wikipedia.org/wiki/Rochers_de_Naye">Rochers de Naye</a>. #>
     # <p>EPFL, Lausanne, 🇨🇭</p>